 Wetherby School meets all EYFS requirements for safeguarding and welfare.
 Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.
-Through meeting the safeguarding and welfare requirements at Wetherby School we are able to create a purposeful and high quality environment which is welcoming, safe and stimulating, where boys are able to enjoy learning and grow in confidence.
+Through meeting the safeguarding and welfare requirements at Wetherby School, we are able to create a purposeful and high-quality environment which is welcoming, safe and stimulating, helping to ensure that the boys enjoy learning and grow in confidence.

 We recognise and encourage parents’ roles as co-educators and promote an open, informative and supportive relationship with parents, starting from a parent’s first contact with the school.
-We ensure regular communication through written and verbal feedback.
-Information is also relayed through an introductory social evening, a curriculum presentation and parents’ evenings.
+We ensure regular communication through written and verbal feedback, as well as welcoming parents into the classrooms to immerse themselves in the learning taking place.

 In Reception, we are motivated in ensuring that every boy achieves his full potential and a love of learning is ignited within them from a young age.